 General.. whhhat?
 What is General Assembly?

-For those that don't know, General Assembly (GA) is essential
+For those that don't know, General Assembly (GA) is essentially a national conference gathering of Unitarian Universalists.

 The conference this year was held in Charlotte, North Carolina, from June 22-26, 2011.
 This year I was able to go for free, because I applied and became the Junior worship coordinator as staff for the Youth Caucus at GA.
 Next year I will be able to go to free again, because Worship Coordinator is a two year position.